-□ Food Safety
+☐ Food Safety

-FYI - We store lunches in the fridge and morning tea on a trolley.
+We store lunches in the fridge and morning tea on a trolley.
 Sending meals in two separate containers makes this possible.
 If perishables are included for morning tea, a cold-pack is advised.
 Lunch does not need to be in an insulated container as this will prevent the fridge keeping the food cool.

 Make sure the containers are CLEARLY LABELLED WITH YOUR CHILD'S NAME - it's distressing when someone with a similar lunchbox chomps on your lunch!
+Unfortunately we cannot heat food.
+A thermos is a good option.

-Don't forget...
-Send lunch and morning tea in two separate containers.
+Don't forget...Send lunch and morning tea in two separate containers.

-Legal custody
+□ Legal custody